mbovijn/BTPog/README.md

 | `!btpog suicide suicide`                           | Queue up a suicide action.
 The mutator will make you suicide you as soon as the movers are in the configured location.
 | `!btpog suicide print`                             | Prints all selected movers with parameters to the screen.

 For ease of use you could bind your suicide key to the suicide command e.g. `set input g mutate btpog suicide suicide`.
+To delete the selection of a mover, just aim at something that's not a mover, and execute the select command.

 # Installation
 1. Download the latest release from the [Releases page](https://github.com/mbovijn/BTPog/releases/).